 Evolution!
 A How-To Guide

 Here is a step by step guide of how I typically do my “evolution!” activity with the salamander-like creatures.
-In the years since I initially started I’ve also done plants, flowers, insects, fish, fungus, and all manner of different things, so don’t feel limited by my subject matter: the iterative process I use here can be applied to most everything!
+In the years since I initially started, I have also done plants, flowers, insects, fish, fungus, and all manner of different things, so do not feel limited by my subject matter, the iterative process I use here can be applied to most everything!

 You will need~